History of sugar: Other sweeteners

 The average American consumed approximately 37.8 lb of high-fructose corn syrup in 2008, versus 46.7 lb of sucrose.

-In recent years it has been hypothesized that the increase of high-fructose corn syrup usage in processed foods may be linked to various health conditions, including metabolic syndrome, hypertension, dyslipidemia, hepatic steatosis, insulin resistance, and obesity.
-However, there is to date little evidence that high-fructose corn syrup is any unhealthier, calorie for calorie, than sucrose or other simple sugars.
-The fructose content and fructose:glucose ratio of high-fructose corn syrup do not differ markedly from clarified apple juice.
-Some researchers hypothesize that fructose may trigger the process by which fats are formed, to a greater extent than other simple sugars.
-However, most commonly used blends of high-fructose corn syrup contain a nearly one-to-one ratio of fructose and glucose, just like common sucrose, and should therefore be metabolically identical after the first steps of sucrose metabolism, in which the sucrose is split into fructose and glucose components.
+Most commonly used blends of high-fructose corn syrup contain a nearly one-to-one ratio of fructose and glucose, just like common sucrose, and should therefore be metabolically identical after the first steps of sucrose metabolism, in which the sucrose is split into fructose and glucose components.
 At the very least, the increasing prevalence of high-fructose corn syrup has certainly led to an increase in added sugar calories in food, which may reasonably increase the incidence of these and other diseases.

+Artificial sweeteners were introduced first as saccharine in the 1870s.